 Why would I register my company for VAT if I don't need to?

-For 2018, the VAT threshold remains the same as the previous year at £85,000.
+For 2019, the VAT threshold remains the same as the previous year at £85,000.
 This means that it is only compulsory for businesses with a turnover of £85,000 and over to register for VAT.
-The VAT threshold is expected to remain the same for the next two years as of 1 April 2018 following HMRC's release of their policy paper in November 2017.
+The VAT threshold is expected to remain the same for the next three years following HMRC's release of their policy paper in October 2018.